jspecify/jspecify/docs/user-guide.md

 ## Types and nullness

-In the JSpecify world, most TODO references have one of three possible properties regarding nullness:
+In the JSpecify world, references have one of three possible properties regarding nullness:
 1. They can be null.
 2. They can't be null.